 Every night, for about 700 years, the Yeoman Warders, often called Beefeaters, have performed a gate-closing ritual known as the Ceremony of the Keys at the Tower of London.

-At exactly 21:52 the Chief Yeoman Warder of the Tower comes out of the Byward Tower, dressed in red, carrying a candle lantern in one hand and the Queen’s Keys in the other hand.
+At exactly 21:52 the Chief Yeoman Warder of the Tower comes out of the Byward Tower, dressed in red, carrying a candle lantern in one hand and the King’s Keys in the other hand.

 He walks to Traitor’s Gate to meet members of the duty regiment Foot Guards who will escort him throughout the ceremony.

 One soldier takes the lantern and they walk in step to the outer gate.

 All guards and sentries on duty salute the King's Keys as they pass.

 The Warder locks the outer gate and they walk back to lock the oak gates of the Middle and Byward Towers.

 They then return along Water Lane towards the Wakefield Tower, where in the deep shadows of the Bloody Tower archway a sentry waits and watches.